-Pas de la Casa has an excellent, English-speaking ski school and wide, sunny slopes on which to learn; so it's a good choice for beginners.
-Once those first turns have been mastered, there are 18 very easy green runs on which to totter around.
-The largely easy to ride high-speed detachable chairlifts or walk-in gondolas take beginner skiers back up the slopes without needing to master the dreaded drag lift too early on.
+Pas de la Casa has an excellent English-speaking ski school and wide, sunny slopes on which to learn; so it's a good choice for beginners.
+Once those first turns have been mastered, there are numerous easy green runs on which to totter around.
+The largely easy-to-ride high-speed detachable chairlifts or walk-in gondolas take beginner skiers back up the slopes without needing to master the dreaded drag lift too early on.

-About two-thirds of Grandvalira's skiing is on wide, fast blues and reds above the treeline, which are perfect for confident intermediates.
+Progressing on to the wider Grandvalira area, roughly two-thirds of the terrain is in the form of wide, fast blues and reds above the treeline, which are perfect for confident intermediates.

-Experts, meanwhile, have 22 blacks, including the toughest run, Avet No Fifteem, a 2km (1.2 miles) challenge.
+Experts, meanwhile, have more than two dozen black runs, including the toughest run, the 2km-long (1.2 miles) Avet No Fifteem.
 Accomplished skiers can also try heli-skiing, or an off-piste powder course with the ski school when snow conditions are right.

-Grandvalira, and the other Andorran ski area Vallnord, which covers three resort bases at two other ski areas, both participate in the Ski Andorra lift pass.
-This pass is valid at any ski area in the principality.
+Grandvalira and the other Andorran ski area, Vallnord (which covers three resort bases at two other ski areas), participate in the Ski Andorra lift pass, which is valid at any ski area in the principality.